tuanhm0803/DQX/README.md

 - Browse database tables
 - Execute SQL queries
 - Save and manage SQL scripts
-- Schedule SQL scripts to run at specific intervals
+- Schedule SQL scripts to run at specific intervals using cron schedules
 - Web interface for interacting with databases
-- Chat logging functionality to record user-assistant interactions
+- Data quality validation with rule and source reference tables
+- Bad detail query and visualization tools
+- Improved navigation with responsive design

 ## Installation